 Strict diets go out the window on a whim, and it seems everyone has an excuse to put health-conscious eating on hold until January.
 And we get it.

 If you follow the keto diet, this time of year can be especially tough.
 Turkey slathered in a thick, creamy gravy is delicious.
 Classic saccharin sweet cranberry sauce reminds many of us of our childhoods.
 And who can really say no to pumpkin and pecan pie?

 But there are so many creative, delicious keto-friendly alternatives to the classic dishes that don’t rely on processed foods, refined sugars and carb-loaded ingredients.
-Believe it or not, there is even a way to make a keto stuffing with flavors that hark back to your childhood, and satisfy the craving without compromising your health or everything you work for on a daily basis with your diet.
+Believe it or not, there is even a way to make a keto stuffing with flavors that hark back to your childhood, and satisfy the craving without compromising everything you work for on a daily basis with your diet.

 Here’s our list of Keto-Friendly Thanksgiving recipes, along with a few holiday hacks to keep your macros in check.

 Keto-Friendly Thanksgiving Swaps

 1. Eat Umami Gravy, Not Traditional Gravy

 Image courtesy of Nom Nom Paleo